nextflow-io/nf-co2footprint/docs/usage/configuration.md

 nextflow run nextflow-io/hello -c nextflow.config
 ```

-In this case the plugin will create 3 outputfiles within the outdir, which is set for the pipeline run.
-Also a custom carbon intensity (CI) is set and a Power Usage Efficiency (PUE) factor.
-To check all available parameters you can visit: [Parameters](https://nextflow-io.github.io/nf-co2footprint/usage/parameters/).
-The CI and PUE values will influence the CO<sub>2</sub> footprint the most and are dependent on where your pipeline is running.
-The CI reflects the used energy sources, while the PUE describes how efficiently the Power is used in regard to computing power.

 ## Cloud computations

 At the moment the nf-co2footprint can not natively support cloud computations.